sjsafranek/blogengine/content/characters/niv-izzet.md

 He always sees the good in others and is willing to lend a helping hand to anyone in need.
 Overlook obvious solutions in favor of more complicated ones.

-Niv is often seen jotting down notes in his note book, concocting a strange new potion, or sipping on some fine Arconian ale.
+Niv is often seen jotting down notes in his note book, concocting a strange new potion, or sipping on some fine Arkonian ale.
 He is currently traveling with his fellow companions from the Galazaar's Adventurers Academy: Jack, Twang, Gorethrial, and Merial.

 {{< column >}}